FtuoilXelrash/CelestialBarrage/README.md

 ### 🔧 Plugin Development Hook

-CelestialBarrage provides a hook for other plugin developers:
+Celestial Barrage provides a hook for other plugin developers:

 **`OnCelestialBarrageImpact`**
 ```csharp